OlegApanovich/chargewp-timeline-addons-for-wpbakery/readme.md

 ![Vertical Segment Timeline Element](assets/images/github-reame/screen-5.png)

 ## Installation
+It's recommended to use the [official plugin page on WordPress.org](https://wordpress.org/plugins/chargewp-timeline-addons-for-wpbakery).

-You can directly install the plugin from the GitHub repository.
+Also, you can directly install the plugin from the GitHub repository.
 1. Clone the repository to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.